 - Students wishing to appeal the Committee’s decision may do so using the Appeals Procedure outlined in Section VI below

-- Minimum Basic Skills Waiver Procedures for Career and Technical Education Certificates
+Minimum Basic Skills Waiver Procedures for Career and Technical Program Certificates

 Students are required to take the Test of Adult Basic Education (TABE) prior to enrolling in the Post-Secondary Adult Vocational Career and Technical programs.
 Students with disability documentation will be provided with appropriate accommodation upon request.
 After testing, students receive a written copy of their TABE scores and, if appropriate, information on remediation procedures.
 Students who do not receive required TABE minimum scores are to seek academic assistance in the Student Transition and Achievement Resources (STAR) Center.
 To assist with the remediation of skills, students with disabilities may request appropriate accommodation for their disability while working in the STAR Center.
 Students will be referred for a retest when their academic skill levels improve to the point of challenging state requirements.

 If students are unable to make a satisfactory score on the TABE or unable to attain the required academic skill levels, after participating in remediation, then students with documented disabilities may request a waiver of the TABE subtest.